Whether you plan to travel to the lake, Europe or across Canada, learn how to budget for your next vacation.

 You probably aren’t going on vacation to just sit in your hotel room and do nothing.
 Whether you have your heart set on visiting the Louvre, going to the top of the Empire State Building in New York, or going on that gondola ride in Venice, make sure you’re budgeting for the fees.

-If you’re travelling to a new destination, you’ll probably want to see and do as much as you can.
+If you’re traveling to a new destination, you’ll probably want to see and do as much as you can.
 That’s why it’s important to leave room in your budget for spontaneous activities.

 5. Ground transportation